Sujith277/Corporate-Landing-Page/README.md

 -Unique and Dynamic Design.

--Contains HOME, ABOUT, SERVICES, CONTACT, TESTIMONALS and many other sections.
+-Contains HOME, ABOUT, SERVICES, TESTIMONALS, CONTACT and many other sections.

 # Installation
--To run the CorporateLanding Site locally as a single page application, follow these steps:
+-To run the Corporate Landing Page locally as a single page application, follow these steps:

--Clone this repository: gh repo clone Sujith277/Corporate-Landing-Page
+-Clone this repository:git clone https://github.com/Sujith277/Corporate-Landing-Page.git

--Navigate to the project directory: cd Corporate-Landing-Site
+-Navigate to the project directory: cd Corporate-Landing-Page

 -execute this commands in the terminal
 -  **npm install express**